- This event has passed.

 Then we head north, stopping to view the Holy Trinity Church at Pakaraka, the local church of Henry Williams and his family, before continuing to one of the earliest centres of European settlement and the Mission House at Waimate North, where we have a tour of the house and grounds before a lunch in the historic schoolhouse.

 From there we drive to KeriKeri, where we will park the bus within short walking distance of the historic sites that we will visit; the Stone Store and Museum, and Kemp House.
 You will also have time to view the St James Church, and take a walk to the Kororipo Pā for views over the Kerikeri River and Kororipo Basin.

 Which nicely leaves some time for refreshments before settling in for a dinner at the Pear Tree Restaurant, and a chance to admire the eponymous tree – a Bon Chrétien – still producing edible fruit as it approaches it’s 200th anniversary of being planted under the direction of Samuel Marsden.

-Sunday the 28th, our final day sees us taking a ferry across the harbour to Russell first known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
+Sunday the 28th, our final day sees us taking a ferry across the harbour to Russell formerly known as Kororāreka, the first permanent European settlement and sea port in New Zealand, and briefly its first capital.
 A tour of Pompallier Mission, the historic printery/tannery/storehouse of the early Roman Catholic missionaries will be a highlight as will strolling around Russell, and taking a look at Christ Church – Te Whare Karakia o Kororareka – the country’s oldest surviving Anglican church.